SecureFromScratch/BookingDojo-Vulnerable/labs/full_walkthrough/10-sensitive-data-exposure-pii.md

 The `lastFour` variable is kept — the last 4 digits are harmless and needed for display.

+**The fix addresses new bookings going forward.
+Historical bookings will need to be handled separately by the DBA.**

 ---

 ## Step 4 – Verify